ekassos/election-analytics/week-1.md

 **Wisconsin** | 6.86 | -3.59 | -3.87 | 1
 Wyoming | 3.75 | -4.60 | -4.54 | 1

+We can define swing states in many different ways.
+One definition could be a state in which the rate of change in the Democratic share of the popular vote between elections changes signs in every pair of election cycles (e.g., Georgia, Arizona, Texas, Utah).
+The rationale behind this definition is that abrupt changes in the Democratic share of the popular vote between elections are usually caused by ideological shifts of undecided voters that swing the popular votes, the state’s electoral college votes, and potentially the whole election.

+On the other hand, we could define states as swing states when the sum of the rates of change over the last three pairs of election cycles is close to zero (e.g. Florida, Maine, Michigan, New Hampshire, North Carolina, Pennsylvania, South Carolina, Wisconsin).
+This definition takes into account the general historical development of election results in each state.
+A sum value close to zero shows that even though there might be some changes in the share of the popular vote between elections, the overall change in the share of the popular vote is quite stable.
+This creates a trend of a supposed equilibrium that could influence the results of future elections.
+In either case, our analysis identifies the “Big Four” states correctly, which might ultimately decide the outcome of the election [WSJ, 2020](https://www.washingtonpost.com/politics/the-2020-electoral-map-could-be-the-smallest-in-years-heres-why/2019/08/31/61d4bc9a-c9a9-11e9-a1fe-ca46e8d573c0_story.html).

 ## **Does turnout affect the results?**
-Let's continue with the analysis of turnout and the share of popular vote results between the two main parties.
+Let’s continue with the analysis of turnout and the share of popular vote results between the two main parties.
 Using the data from [Dave Leip’s Atlas of U.S. Presidential Elections](https://uselectionatlas.org/RESULTS/), we compiled a [CSV file](/turnout.csv) for the election turnout statistics for elections beginning in 1942.
 We created the following plot to examine the relationship between those two measures:
 ![Popular Vote and Turnout Comparisson](/population-turnout.png) We see that, especially in the last few decades, a rise in turnout generally gives Democrats an advantage in the popular vote, with 2008 being a prime example of this trend.
-On the other hand, we see that in election years like 1956, 1972, and 1984, when voter turnout is considerably low, It would be particulaty exciting to research the effect of youth's [(Binstock, 2000)](https://watermark.silverchair.com/18.pdf?token=AQECAHi208BE49Ooan9kkhW_Ercy7Dm3ZL_9Cf3qfKAc485ysgAAAq8wggKrBgkqhkiG9w0BBwagggKcMIICmAIBADCCApEGCSqGSIb3DQEHATAeBglghkgBZQMEAS4wEQQMzJfHOwXcz0asHOCHAgEQgIICYnkSqzLtZj_nMsYMTWSW8Bd9RCV3YviZJKYJm9L-I_JzM8-2xH-X-zbvil-vOnAcMzwcv3jDNqh8SUgkoKVvPLdI0PKR0FIdpVMtzi6jqf4l0YqCdB4zDbnqTVPHnxD-dNCcZOfbzKbzOij_42nftnWslf-BpmGis-ja2wW-i1hd8f9xwwbHoai0YljDbCPz-dl9To9uumhamKOQnyuqgNWqx4JLejqhx0OAClktQ_HoCMUkURNNqmIl28pLrlIuCmRF2x0h2bX74f4uPyGQnc5d8QpQX_th3rz_a3sy7ZEnWENhGh1yXZVrZikGV4Qsq7t-Bm7ibf33LdTOb9IZ1US8j5J6zY5_tP9gNLlzzrjiL0c3QEBagsPy1ETf1MdEFDkeeGMXM5j53IW48o59Tlri3PrcHegLVOfDGAv9DjkqHX5tLzelO3EL-D_WNCGxjdoJ5xwRQUCT0HieIGlgcwZW33VofRBhNwnEz_AGjC3ybsjrvbfE9foDGbBQqjBwa4ZQSeQS7SK0YDb_6b1m6OAsu46_mhG1z9u8aUzktK16xY_1_sadkw1Oe6nC6ik6EbdI4pKW79WGgN8keL5Plhr9srhvotNbYP7KIub33HGpTD9P40UVwkwuOZE5nafRy_vU5UTxcjNHdYZOIqjObP9HyiAghIveGh78ERwoOmKctnBYd8ZzlC7nTgbmytnfrrIeHdN3trqGzXflQPylmLrrHm0w_D-MsobxrSdVRTwnhRY-sAhUr6svA7YxxZfjeygB7lVJlzCL9hAjABN1ZB4v6VHsu0vUEUFXBMpyAZA9RD8).
+On the other hand, we see that in election years like 1956, 1972, and 1984, when voter turnout is considerably low, the Republican popular vote share soars.
+It would be particularly exciting to research the effect of youth’s turnout rates in election results, as the turnout of older generations usually is stable [(Binstock, 2000)](https://watermark.silverchair.com/18.pdf?token=AQECAHi208BE49Ooan9kkhW_Ercy7Dm3ZL_9Cf3qfKAc485ysgAAAq8wggKrBgkqhkiG9w0BBwagggKcMIICmAIBADCCApEGCSqGSIb3DQEHATAeBglghkgBZQMEAS4wEQQMzJfHOwXcz0asHOCHAgEQgIICYnkSqzLtZj_nMsYMTWSW8Bd9RCV3YviZJKYJm9L-I_JzM8-2xH-X-zbvil-vOnAcMzwcv3jDNqh8SUgkoKVvPLdI0PKR0FIdpVMtzi6jqf4l0YqCdB4zDbnqTVPHnxD-dNCcZOfbzKbzOij_42nftnWslf-BpmGis-ja2wW-i1hd8f9xwwbHoai0YljDbCPz-dl9To9uumhamKOQnyuqgNWqx4JLejqhx0OAClktQ_HoCMUkURNNqmIl28pLrlIuCmRF2x0h2bX74f4uPyGQnc5d8QpQX_th3rz_a3sy7ZEnWENhGh1yXZVrZikGV4Qsq7t-Bm7ibf33LdTOb9IZ1US8j5J6zY5_tP9gNLlzzrjiL0c3QEBagsPy1ETf1MdEFDkeeGMXM5j53IW48o59Tlri3PrcHegLVOfDGAv9DjkqHX5tLzelO3EL-D_WNCGxjdoJ5xwRQUCT0HieIGlgcwZW33VofRBhNwnEz_AGjC3ybsjrvbfE9foDGbBQqjBwa4ZQSeQS7SK0YDb_6b1m6OAsu46_mhG1z9u8aUzktK16xY_1_sadkw1Oe6nC6ik6EbdI4pKW79WGgN8keL5Plhr9srhvotNbYP7KIub33HGpTD9P40UVwkwuOZE5nafRy_vU5UTxcjNHdYZOIqjObP9HyiAghIveGh78ERwoOmKctnBYd8ZzlC7nTgbmytnfrrIeHdN3trqGzXflQPylmLrrHm0w_D-MsobxrSdVRTwnhRY-sAhUr6svA7YxxZfjeygB7lVJlzCL9hAjABN1ZB4v6VHsu0vUEUFXBMpyAZA9RD8).

-## **Current electoral vote prediction**

 ## **Onwards**
-As we are looking forward to another week, and coming closer to election day, we will start devising and implementing our own election prediction models, while critically reviewing models of other researchers and political scientists.
+As we are looking forward to another week and coming closer to election day, we will start devising and implementing our own election prediction models while critically reviewing other researchers and political scientists’ models.